Fatima-Asif/data-analysis-and-python-projects/README.md

 This repository contains some begginer level python projects.
 These were my classroom projects and assignments.

-It also contain an data processing model with the "data.csv" file.
+It also contains my two major projects.
 The details are below:

+A).
+A basic Banking Management system Using Python

+This system allows users to create accounts, define Account Class, deposit and withdraw money, check balances, list all account holders, display & modify account details and close accounts.

-Here's a brief overview of what each section of the code does:
+B).
+A data Processing Model (With "Data.csv" file).
+A brief overview of what each section of the code does is given below:

 1. Importing the Libraries: You imported necessary libraries such as NumPy, Matplotlib, and Pandas.
 2. Importing the Dataset: You loaded your dataset from a CSV file into a Pandas DataFrame and separated the independent variables (features) X and the dependent variable (target) y.